 Heightened Fear of Relapse and Overdose

-Whether you are a regular drug user needing help, someone in recovery, or you’re watching someone vanish in the abyss of addiction; the past two years have been indescribable.
+Whether you are a regular drug user needing help, someone in recovery, or you’re watching someone vanish in the abyss of addiction, the past two years have been indescribable.
 Managing the insanity of the pandemic has not been easy for anyone with a history of substance use.

 Large numbers of drug users have reported increases in substance use.
 In addition, there has been a heightened fear of relapse and overdose.
 The impact of COVID-19 on substance use is significant.
-Yet there are solutions and tips to re-establish balance, prevent overdose, find treatment, or maintain sobriety through what is to come.

 Staying Sober During COVID